"TITTER YE NOT"

 Take Fraser Nelson’s bleak diagnosis in The Spectator of how England

-compares to the poorest states in the U.S., which has been picked up widely by
+compares to the poorest states in the U.S., which has been picked up

-economic output, adjust for living costs and slot it into the US league table then
+“If you take our economic output, adjust for living costs and slot it

-England emerges as the second-poorest state in the union.
-We’re poorer than
+state in the union.
+We’re poorer than much-maligned Kansas and

-England would rank bottom.”
+rank bottom.”

 This may shock Americans who stick to an outmoded idea of the United

-Kingdom as a scepter-ed isle of pageantry and gentility (though any Yank who
+Kingdom as a scepter-ed isle of pageantry and gentility (though any Yank

-comparable to the worst of Mississippi or Alabama?
+really comparable to the worst of Mississippi or Alabama?

-The statistics tell only part of the story, and it seems Nelson has rather skewed
+The statistics tell only part of the story, and it seems Nelson has rather

-in the world.
-That’s behind the U.S., at 6th, but ahead of countries such as Italy,
+ranks 21st in the world.
+That’s behind the U.S., at 6th, but ahead of

-Israel and Japan.
-When compared to U.S. states, it puts Britain in the lower half
+countries such as Italy, Israel and Japan.
+When compared to U.S. states,

-of the table, nestled between Tennessee and Missouri.
+it puts Britain in the lower half of the table, nestled between

-It’s only when you adjust the UK GDP per capita for living costs—that is, when
+GDP per capita for living costs—that is, when you factor in

-you factor in that a dollar goes further in the U.S. than its equivalent in sterling does in England—that the English sink to the bottom
+that a dollar goes further in the U.S. than its equivalent in

-of the state-by-state listings.
+the state-by-state listings.

 But here’s the thing: